sammyhenningsson/shaf/README.md

   }
 }
 ```
-The root payload now contains a link with rel _posts_.
+The root payload should now contain a link with rel _posts_.
 Lets follow that link..
 ```sh
 curl localhost:3000/posts | jq
 ```